synrais/ArduinoOBI-Auto-RP2040/README.md

 ### 🔌 State of Charge (Type 0)

-Type 0 batteries report a live SOC % directly from the BMS, along with remaining charge in Ah calculated from the battery's own learned capacity reference.
+Type 0 batteries report a live SOC % directly from the BMS, along with remaining charge in Ah calculated from the battery's own target capacity reference.
 This is a precision fuel gauge — not a coarse estimate.

 ---